Medically reviewed by Dr Rick Singh – Chief Medical Officer at NextCare.

 How Norovirus Spreads

-Norovirus spreads easily.
-You can catch it a few different ways:
+Norovirus spreads easily and is highly contagious.
+You can catch it in several ways:

 Contaminated Food and Water